python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/050_gqrx_FM_Receive.md

 # gqrx FM Receive

+ℹ️ This material coincides with material from SDR slideshow B (slides 69-80).

 ⚠️ **Remember to respect your fellow classmates (audio level) they may be trying to work as well.**
 ### Initial setup
 - Attach an SDR device, e.g. a HackRF One, to your computer